S Corp filing: Tax information small business owners need to know

 An entrepreneur filing form 2553 to become an S Corp

 An S Corporation, or S Corp, is a tax election that allows a business to qualify for special pass-through taxation status.
 If you’re a new business owner, distinguishing between S Corp, C Corp, and Limited Liability Company (LLC) can be confusing.
-The important thing to know is that an S Corp is not a business structure.
-It’s a tax status, or election, that has its own set of advantages and restrictions for tax purposes.
+The critical thing to know is that an S Corp is not a business structure.
+It’s a tax status, or election, with its own set of advantages and restrictions for tax purposes.
 Both LLCs and corporations can complete the S Corp election process.
-Most U.S.-based entities can apply for S Corp status so long as they meet S Corp shareholder requirements.
+Most U.S.-based entities can apply for S Corp status if they meet S Corp shareholder requirements.

 What structure is right for my business?